lorniu/pdd.el/docs/task-process.md

   DONE:    Success callback (lambda (output exit-status))
   FAIL:    Error handler (lambda (error-message))
   FINE:    Finalizer (lambda (process))
+  PIPE:    If t, use pipe connection type for process explicitly
+  SYNC:    If t, execute synchronously.
+In this case `:peek' is ignored

-Returns a ‘pdd-task’ object that can be canceled using ‘pdd-signal’
+Return a ‘pdd-task’ object that can be canceled using ‘pdd-signal’ by default, or return the result directly when SYNC is t.
 ```

 Smart cmd and args syntax: